-- Any student, and/or parents/guardians of a student, who believe the student has been harassed, intimidated, bullied, sexually harassed, sexually assaulted, or been a victim to teen date violence should immediately report the situation to the Discipline Specialist or other school personnel. - Any employee who receives a report of, becomes aware of, or in good faith believes that a student is a victim of harassment, intimidation, bullying, sexual harassment, teen date violence, or sexual assault is required to report the matter to the Discipline Specialist or Building Administrator immediately. - Any employee who witnesses harassment, intimidation, bullying, sexual harassment, teen date violence, or the sexual assault of a student should take immediate appropriate action to intervene. - Any student who witnesses or becomes aware that a fellow student is being subjected to harassment, intimidation, bullying, sexual harassment, teen date violence, or sexual assault should immediately report the incident to the Discipline Specialist, Building Administrator, or staff member.
+- Any student, and/or parents/guardians of a student, who believe the student has been harassed, intimidated, bullied, sexually harassed, or sexually assaulted should immediately report the situation. - Any employee who receives a report of, becomes aware of, or in good faith believes that a student is a victim of harassment, intimidation, bullying, sexual harassment, or sexual assault is required to report the matter to the Behavior Specialist or Building Administrator immediately. - Any employee who witnesses harassment, intimidation, bullying, sexual harassment, or the sexual assault of a student should take immediate appropriate action to intervene. - Any student who witnesses or becomes aware that a fellow student is being subjected to harassment, intimidation, bullying, sexual harassment, or sexual assault should immediately report the incident to the Behavior Specialist, Building Administrator, or staff member.